Kalasky/spotifly/README.md

 - Visit http://localhost:8888/api/twitch/login to login to Twitch.
 Your Twitch access token and refresh token should now be logged directly into the MongoDB database.
 - Then visit http://localhost:8888/api/spotify/login to login to Spotify.
 The spotify access token and refresh token should now be logged directly into the MongoDB database.
+- Run the ```!me``` command in your Twitch chat to get your broadcaster ID.
+Copy the broadcaster ID and paste it into the .env file for the `TWITCH_BROADCASTER_ID` variable.
 - Now you can run the command `!dr` in your Twitch chat to get the reward IDs.
 The reward IDs will be displayed in the console.
-As well as your broadcaster ID!
 - Once the channel rewards have been created, feel free to modify them in your creator dashboard, it won't affect the bot.
   <br /><br />